borgr/datasets/datasets/yelp_review_full/README.md

 ### Data Splits

 The Yelp reviews full star dataset is constructed by randomly taking 130,000 training samples and 10,000 testing samples for each review star from 1 to 5.
-In total there are 650,000 trainig samples and 50,000 testing samples.
+In total there are 650,000 training samples and 50,000 testing samples.

 ## Dataset Creation